-Object storage uses HTTP as its underlying protocol, with requests issued through REST-based APIs.
-As a result, each object store request is effectively an independent event, so features like file locking are not offered.
+Object storage uses HTTP as its underlying protocol, with requests issued through Rest-based application programming interfaces.
+As a result, each object store request is effectively an independent event, so features such as file locking are not offered.

-Object storage is good for streaming-type access or large-scale processing of large numbers of files (eg, analytics).
+Object storage is good for streaming-type access or large-scale processing of large numbers of files (in analytics, for example).

 Cloud service providers offer features to optimise the placement of data based on pre-defined policies.
-The customer can, for example, put in place a process to move less frequently accessed content to cold storage like AWS Glacier.
+The customer can, for example, put in place a process to move less frequently accessed content to cold storage such as AWS Glacier.

 The cost savings can be significant, although there are restrictions on accessing cold data.
 Backups and archives are great for placing on object stores with policy-based tiering in place.

-Firstly, if previous versions of files need to be kept, each object will be charged at full price (although they can be tiered by policy to cheaper storage).
+First, if previous versions of files need to be kept, each object will be charged at full prices, although they can be tiered by policy to cheaper storage).

-Secondly, cloud providers pass on none of the benefits of internal storage features like data deduplication.
+Second, cloud providers pass on none of the benefits of internal storage features such as data deduplication.
 In the worst case, two versions of a 10GB file that differ by only a single byte would incur a 20GB charge.

 A great use of public cloud storage is for data protection.